glenjamin/postgres-skip-locked-surprise/README.md

 code was changed to use `SKIP LOCKED` to make it act as a queue, and as far as I can tell it should still work as expected.

 We have a table of `accounts` which have associated `imports`.
-Each account always has an `initial` import, and will eventually have an `incremental` import.
+Each account will eventually have a matching import, but initially begins without one.
 The relevant code implements queue-like behaviour, with multiple processes looking for accounts with stale data, excluding any accounts which have imports which do not have a status of `completed`.
-When a worker identifies accounts which are overdue for an update, the `incremental` import is set to a `pending` status (creating a new row if one didn't previously exist) and an RPC call is made to begin processing that import.
+When a worker identifies accounts which are overdue for an update, the import is set to a `pending` status (creating a new row if one didn't previously exist) and an RPC call is made to begin processing that import.